Azure/Industrial-IoT/docs/opc-publisher/api.md

 ##### Description
-Configure node values to publish and unpublish in bulk
+Configure node values to publish and unpublish in bulk.
+The group field in the Connection Model can be used to specify a writer group identifier that will be used in the configuration entry that is created from it inside the OPC Publisher.

 ##### Parameters